- WHERE TO STAY

 Travelodge is the big rival to Premier Inn in terms of numbers of hotels in the leisure/budget market and its key buying point is low price rather than quality.
 Having said that they are perfectly acceptable and are broadly similar to a motel in other countries.

 If you can get a promotional saver rate it will probably be the cheapest hotel room in town.

 Arguably the best single source for looking for the accommodation options in any town in the UK is the Bookings.com web site.
 Bookings.com will have the majority of accommodation options available and especially with regards independent and/or budget hotels will have a much wider choice than sites like Expedia that tend to have a narrow choice with emphasis on global brands.

 The Bookings.com web site also has a very useful mapping feature that is normally accurate so you can see the precise location of each hotel option.
 Very useful if you are arriving in town by coach or train.

-If you have any questions or wish to discuss any of the above you can make contact with the author by using the Contact menu option at the top of the page.
+If you have any questions or wish to discuss any of the above you can make contact with the author by using the Contact menu option at the bottom of the page.